Key takeaways

 The most consistent advice from every interior designer, every professional art installer, and every person who has lived with art on their walls for years is the same: go larger than instinct suggests.
 Going larger consistently outperforms the intuitive choice in the same wall position.
 The piece that felt right in the store reads as decoration on the wall.
 The piece that felt too big reads as a statement.
 This is not coincidence.
 There are specific reasons it happens, and understanding them changes how you approach every art-buying decision.

-Why large canvas art consistently outperforms instinct
+Why does large wall art consistently outperform instinct?

 The instinct to undersize canvas art comes from psychology, not aesthetics.
 A smaller piece feels like a safer commitment.
 It feels less dominating, easier to change later, less likely to overwhelm.
 That instinct is almost always wrong in practice, for a specific reason: the spatial context of a room is far larger than any product photo or store display suggests.